 Place de Ville is the name of the large commercial complex that dominated downtown Ottawa, Ontario, the capital city of Canada.
 The complex features 4 office towers which are referred to as Tower A, Tower B, Tower C, and the Podium Building.
 Tower C is the most prominent example of International Style architecture.

 Tower C was the tallest building in the city upon completion in the early 1970s with a height of 112 meters (367 feet).
 It remains the tallest office tower in the city today and it remains a remarkable feat of architecture in the heart of the city.

 8. Van Nelle Factory

 The Van Nelle Factory is an incredible former factory building located on the Schie in the Dutch city of Rotterdam.
-The building was one of the prime examples of International Style architecture upon completion in the year 1931.
+The building in Rotterdam was one of the prime examples of International Style architecture upon completion in the year 1931.
 It drew inspiration from Russian Constructivism and renowned architect Le Corbusier once referred to it as “the most beautiful spectacle of the modern age.”

 The importance of the building’s design has been recognized since its completion and it was listed as a UNESCO World Heritage site in 2014.
 Today, the building is primarily used as an arts hub and s occupied by several creative design companies.